sebosp/s2protocol-rs/README.md

 - [x] Replay Tracker and Game Events for protocol88500
 - [x] Replay Tracker and Game Events for protocol89634
 - [x] Replay Tracker and Game Events for protocol89720
+- [x] Replay Tracker and Game Events for protocol90136
 - [x] Parsing unit movement is done.
 - [x] Decoding the tag/recycle done to match Game Events.
 - [x] Game Events are parsed (tho some that seem irrelevant are skipped).